OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Evaluation

 \subsubsection{Allreduce 56 Processes Per Node (Full Subscription)}

-Figure~\ref{fig:allreduce_small_56PPN} shows the Allreduce latency curves for OMB and OMB-Py for larger message sizes with 56 processes per node (full subscription) on 16 nodes.
+Figure~\ref{fig:allreduce_small_56PPN} shows the Allreduce latency curves for OMB and OMB-Py for small message sizes with 56 processes per node (full subscription) on 16 nodes.
 OMB-Py has an overhead of 4.21 microseconds for the small message size range.
 Figure~\ref{fig:allreduce_large_56PPN} shows numbers for the same benchmark but for larger message sizes.
 OMB initializes MPI with \textit{THREAD\_SINGLE} support in \textit{osu\_latency}; however, default MPI initialization in mpi4py is \textit{THREAD\_MULTIPLE}.
-This leads to over-subscription of cores in 56 PPN (full subscription) OMB-Py experiment.
+This leads to over-subscription of cores in 56 processes per node (full subscription) OMB-Py experiment.
 Since Allreduce also has computation, over-subscription of threads leads to degradation in large messages for OMB-Py.